uploadcare/uploadcare-tinymce/README.md

 ### Tabs (Upload Sources)
 The widget can upload files from disks, URLs, social media, and many other sources.
-There's a separate tab for each upload source in the sidget.
+There's a separate tab for each upload source in the widget.

 Here's the full list of tabs (sources) supported by the latest widget version.